10 Fall Internships for High School Students

 Eligibility: All high school students

-Treasury student internships, based in Washington, D.C., offer unpaid but highly enriching opportunities for high school students, granting you direct exposure to federal careers.
+Treasury student internships, based in Washington, D.C., offer opportunities for high school students to gain exposure to federal careers.
 While specific responsibilities vary by office placement, intern tasks may include data analysis, research, communication, government engagement, event coordination, and contributing to key management functions.
-These internships offer a glimpse into the workings of the Treasury Departmental Offices, the headquarters responsible for devising strategies in economics, finance, and national security, and the overall management of the Treasury Department.
+These internships offer a glimpse into the workings of the Treasury Department's offices, the headquarters responsible for devising strategies in economics, finance, and national security, as well as the overall management of the Treasury Department.
+To learn more about this program, check out our complete guide here.

 Stipend:Â Unpaid